StoneStepsInc/fit/README.md

 ### Scan Table

-The `scan` table contains a record for each successful run of `fit` without the `-v` option and has the following fields:
+The `scans` table contains a record for each successful run of `fit` without the `-v` option and has the following fields:

   * `rowid` `INTEGER NOT NULL`